boadley/bundle-celo/README.md

 ## 🏆 A Multi-Track Winning Strategy

 Bundle is designed as a super-app ecosystem to address the main hackathon tracks and more:
--   **Next-Gen Payments:** Flawless stablecoin off-ramping for real-world assets.
+-   **RealFi:** Flawless stablecoin off-ramping for real-world assets.
 -   **DLT for Operations:** Our B2B API (vision) will automate corporate expenses.
 -   **Immersive Experience:** Our roadmap includes NFT loyalty badges and DeFi savings vaults.
 -   **AI & DePIN:** Our core moat is an AI-powered routing engine that ensures the cheapest, most reliable payment path.